-In 2016, over 167 million Americans owned at least one credit card and contributed to the $764 billion worth of national debt that has been accruing interest steadily.
-It’s no surprise that the average household carries around $16,000.
+In 2020, over 206 million Americans owned at least one credit card and contributed to the $14.27 trillion worth of household debt that has been accruing interest steadily.
+It’s no surprise that the average household carries around $52,000.
 The question is — how do we begin to pay back our debts or just avoid it altogether?

 If you find yourself burdened with an outstanding credit card balance and interest charges building each month, consider the following strategies for clearing your debt.